Whether you’re a freelancer or small business owner, implementing a few of these tips can go a long way to optimize your work efforts.

 For this reason, I watch free videos about home office organization on Youtube once a week.
 My two favorite channels are Alejandra.tv and The Clutter Diet.
 I turn to Alejandra’s videos for more task-specific tips when I want to organize a particular space like my desk, supplies and files.
 She even includes budget-friendly ideas and ways to save on your home office.

 The Clutter Diet videos by Lorie Marrero tend to focus on processes that can be generalized for different situations.
 You can learn how to organize anything using her O.R.D.E.R. acronym.
 Each letter stands for a step in the organization process.
 It’s easy to remember for future use and you don’t have to reinvent the wheel every time you need to get things in order.
 She includes this on her channel as a series and explains each step thoroughly as a separate video.
 This can help aid your decision making and give you a logical sequence to get things in order.
 Also, when your work space has rhyme and reason from the start, it’s conducive to working more effectively.

-You may come to a crossroads where you’re forced to start getting outside help.
+Offloading some work could really save you.
 In order to free up time to expand your business, you have to start outsourcing.
 If your budgetary limitations are holding you back, you can outsource some work without spending too much.
 You can still be mindful of your budget by turning to sites like Fiverr.
-Get an intro for a video made, have graphics and logos designed or even hire someone for copy writing.
+Create a video intro, have graphics and logos designed or even hire someone for copy writing.
 Peruse the “featured gig” section on the website to see what else they offer or try looking for something specific in the search bar.

 Consider using the tips outlined above to work more effectively and maybe even boost your bottom line in the process.